 If you’re around nonprofits, you know that many rely on volunteers for operations, special events, and programs.
 According to the U.S. Bureau of Statistics, “about 62.6 million people volunteered through or for an organization at least once between September 2014 and September 2015.”

 Usually, these people are good-hearted and do very good jobs.
 However, we also have bad apples and those who misbehave or have incidents in the name of the organization.
 This creates a huge liability for the nonprofit that is counting all pennies to provide goods and services to the community.
-It doesn’t matter that volunteers are not paid, they still can do damage that the nonprofit may be held liable for.
+It doesn’t matter that volunteers are not paid, they can still do damage that the nonprofit may be held liable for.

 Actually, “Good Samaritan” laws exist for volunteers in the case of personal liability, such as the Volunteer Protection Act of 1997.
 However, that doesn’t mean that the nonprofit is also covered under this act automatically.
 Better be safe than sorry.

 Usually, when things go wrong, the issue of proper training and oversight of volunteers is often questioned.
-So, proper supervision is a must in any volunteer situation, including making sure they get appropriate training and are placed in situations where they are qualified to be.
+So, proper training and supervision is a must in any volunteer situation, including making sure they get an appropriate education and are placed in situations where they are qualified to be.
 For example, if you run a swimming class, make sure the lifeguards are properly certified and trained to identify problems and take care of them.
 Swimming instructors should also have minimum qualifications for the job.
 Just because it’s a volunteer situation doesn’t mean that standards can to be lowered.

 Policies and procedures manual

-Helping to maintain such standards, many nonprofits use manuals to clarify policies and procedures, very similar to those created for employees.
+Helping to maintain standards, many nonprofits use manuals to clarify policies and procedures, very similar to those created for employees.
 Be sure that such manuals include sections about prevention of sexual harassment, safety and proper behavior in the workplace.
 Also, consider policies and procedures about volunteer disciplinary actions when warranted.

 Volunteers are often wonderful and many organizations wouldn’t be able to offer their programs if it was not for them.
 However, they also present a liability to nonprofits that must be addressed.
 Since protecting nonprofits against these risks can be expensive, be sure to include these costs when preparing budgets, grant proposals or gift requests so that you have the required funds to protect the organization against any losses.